-Let's have a look towards TechEmpower.
-We will have a quick glance towards its salient features
+Let’s have a look at TechEmpower.
+We will have a quick glance at its salient features.

-- It is an open-source framework to perform benchmark tasks
+- It is an open-source framework for performing benchmark tasks

-- It needs correct configuration of benchmarking environment
+- It needs the correct configuration of benchmarking environment

 - There are mainly two modes such as Benchmark Mode for comparing results and Verify Mode for those who are not experts

-- There are several files required which are unique and may vary system to system accordingly
+- There are several files required which are unique and may vary from system to system accordingly

-- It includes 'Benchmark Config File' that defines set of test instructions and metadata for benchmark program
+- It includes a ‘Benchmark Config File’ that defines a set of test instructions and metadata for a benchmark program

 - Object – Relational Mapper (ORM) is used to perform tests on databases, JSON Serialization, etc.